clocklimited/DevGuides/source/content/pages/html/overview.md

 # HTML

+Whilst we write our markup primarily using Jade, we still need to remember the rules and ideas which result in high-quality accessible HTML.
-Writing semantic HTML is important.
-Content ordering and title hierarchy should be thought about and forms and links should all work.

-Always write your optimal HTML before considering any CSS or JavaScript.
-It should be possible to use and navigate a site without either of these things enabled.
+Always write your optimal markup before considering any CSS or JavaScript.
+Writing semantic markup is important.
+Content ordering and title hierarchy should be thought about and forms and links should all work as expected, whether using a mouse, touch device, keyboard, or screen-reader.
+It should be possible to use and navigate a site in a logical order, using any of these methods.
+Also consider how content will be displayed across various screen sizes, as this can have an impact on the intended source order.

 ---

 ## HTML5

 Try to use as much HTML5 as possible, without relying too heavily on polyfills to force older browsers to work.

-Use new elements such as `<header>`, `<footer>`, `<article>`, with a polyfill to help older browsers recognise them as valid elements.
+We currently still support Internet Explorer 8 whenever possible, so we include the HTML5Shiv polyfill to help older browsers recognise them as valid elements.
 If you are using [Modernizr](http://modernizr.com/), this comes as standard.
 If not, add this JavaScript snippet to the document head: [HTML5 element Polyfill](https://gist.github.com/jackbrewer/5894623).

 HTML5 allows the use of attributes without quotes, but we always add them to increase consistency and readability.